Notarized Letter of Invitation for a Canadian Visitor Visa: What to Know

 Bringing the visitor's passport instead of the host's ID.
 The notary identifies the signer — the host in Canada.
 The visitor's documents are referenced by name and number in the letter, but they do not need to be present at the Ottawa appointment.

 Treating notarization as a fix for a refusal.
 A previously refused file does not become approvable because the second submission is notarized.
-The right response to a refusal is to read the refusal carefully, identify what IRCC said was missing or unconvincing, and address that — usually with help from an authorized representative.
+Read the refusal carefully and, when advice is needed, consult an authorized representative.

 Believing the notary can speed up IRCC processing.
-Notarization adds confidence to a witnessing fact; it does not move the file forward in any queue.
+Notarization records a witnessing fact; it does not move the file forward in any queue.
 The same processing times apply.

 When You Need an Authorized Representative Instead